zaners/java-driver/changelog/README.md

 - [improvement] JAVA-1198: Document that BoundStatement is not thread-safe.
 - [improvement] JAVA-1200: Upgrade LZ4 to 1.3.0.
 - [bug] JAVA-1232: Fix NPE in IdempotenceAwareRetryPolicy.isIdempotent.
+- [bug] JAVA-1193: Replica metadata should be refreshed synchronously when schema is altered.

 ### 3.0.2